Judd Apatow: 1985–2003: Stand-up and early work

-2004–2008: The 40-Year-Old Virgin, Knocked Up, and producing
+2004–2008: Career breakthrough

 In 2004, Apatow produced the feature film comedy Anchorman: The Legend of Ron Burgundy, starring Will Ferrell and directed by Adam McKay.
 The film was a box office success.
 Apatow co-produced the 2013 sequel, Anchorman 2: The Legend Continues.
 He made his feature directorial debut in 2005 with the comedy The 40-Year-Old Virgin, which he also co-wrote with the film's star, Steve Carell, for Universal Pictures.
 The film opened at number one at the box office and grossed more than $175 million globally.
 The comedy garnered numerous awards and nominations, including being named one of AFI's Top Movies of the Year, as well as taking home Best Comedy Movie at the 11th annual Critics' Choice Awards.
 The 40-Year-Old Virgin also earned Apatow a nomination for Best Original Screenplay from the Writers Guild of America and received four MTV Movie Award nominations, including a win for Carell for Best Comedic Performance.
 In 2005, Apatow co-wrote with Nicholas Stoller the feature film comedy Fun with Dick and Jane starring Jim Carrey and Téa Leoni.
 The film went on to gross $205 million worldwide.

 His second film, the romantic comedy Knocked Up, was released in June 2007 to wide critical acclaim.
 Apatow wrote the initial draft of the film on the set of Talladega Nights.
 The story concerns a slacker and a media personality (Rogen and Heigl, respectively) whose one-night stand results in an unintended pregnancy.
 In addition to being a critical success, the film was also a commercial hit, continuing Apatow's newfound mainstream success.

 In August 2007, Apatow produced the film Superbad, which was written by Seth Rogen and his writing partner Evan Goldberg.
 A concept Rogen and Goldberg had created as teens, Apatow convinced Rogen to write the film as a vehicle for himself in 2000.
 Rogen and Goldberg finished writing the film, but were unable to find a studio interested in producing it.
 Apatow then enlisted Rogen and Goldberg to write Pineapple Express, a stoner action movie that he felt would be more commercial.
 After the success of Anchorman and The 40-Year-Old Virgin, Apatow was still unable to sell both Superbad and Pineapple Express; it was only after he produced the commercial hit Talladega Nights that Sony Pictures Entertainment decided to produce both.